The One Skin-Supporting Food This Gut Health Expert Can't Get Enough Of

 Why this gut health expert loves blueberries for the skin.

 "Blueberries are really spectacular for the skin," Petrucci says on a recent episode of Clean Beauty School.
 "They even offer this ability to help [healthy] aging."
-Specifically, deeply hued blues are chock-full of antioxidants, such as anthocyanins (or the pigments that give berries their blue-purple coloring), which have been shown to help support healthy skin aging by providing antioxidant protection against environmental exposure and free radicals.
-Research also shows the anthocyanins in blueberries can promote natural collagen production.*
+Specifically, deeply hued blues are chock-full of antioxidants, such as anthocyanins (or the pigments that give berries their blue-purple coloring), which have been shown to help support healthy skin aging1 by providing antioxidant protection against environmental exposure and free radicals.
+Research also shows the anthocyanins in blueberries can promote natural collagen production2.*

 On a collagen-specific note, blueberries also contain a high dose of vitamin C—which, as we know, is a vital part of the collagen production process (Read: Your skin requires vitamin C in order to synthesize collagen).
-It doesn't just stimulate collagen production; it stabilizes the collagen you have, leading to overall wrinkle reduction.*
+It doesn't just stimulate collagen production; it stabilizes the collagen3 you have, leading to overall wrinkle reduction.*

 For these reasons, Petrucci says she includes blueberries "in anything I can get at any time."
 A blueberry beauty smoothie, some keto-friendly blueberry muffins, a jar of blueberry cheesecake overnight oats—feel free to pop 'em into any recipe you please.
 Or you can always grab a cup of blues for a snack on the go; really, you can never get enough of these tasty berries.